 And he eventually came to the conclusion that the stock market was rigged against the average investor.

-When Livermore sat down with his ghostwriter Edwin Lefèvre to write “Reminiscences of a Stock Operator” …
+When Livermore sat down with journalist-novelist Edwin Lefèvre to write “Reminiscences of a Stock Operator” …

 There was one message he wanted to convey above all others.

 It was a message so simple it could be summed up in just four words:

 Livermore, in other words, wanted to give the average investor a way to fight back against the powerful forces arrayed against him.

 He wanted to give people like you and me a fighting chance in the stock market …

 Despite all the pitfalls, traps, and snares that have been deliberately set to take our money.